smudge/decks/so-you-want-to-give-a-conference-talk.md

 ---
 class: middle

-## Give it some Structure
+## Give it Some Structure

+???

+Next up, think about the structure of your talk.
+There's no right answer, but here are some ideas that might help you give your talk some shape.

+You could structure it around...

 --
 - Beginner's Curiosity

+???

+- A Beginner's Curiosity - is the story of learning something new

 --
 - Idea Mashup

+???

+- Idea mashup - explore the intersection of two or more seeminly unrelated thigns.
+Talks I've heard about: assembly language and pokemon, or archaeology and version control.

 --
 - Broad Overview

+???

+- Broad overviews - do a bunch of research into a domain so that your audience doesn't have to.
+I love these.
+I watch them to keep up with industry trends.

 --
 - Personal Experience

+???

+- A personal experience - share something you went through, because others might relate to it or might be going through it too

 --
 - Historical Narrative

+???

+- Historical narratives - explore a past event, or series of events, or a person's biography, uncover interesting and surprising details, and relate it all back to a general thesis

 --
-- Practice Problems
+- Realtime Problem-solving

 ???

-- A Beginner's Curiosity - is the story of learning something new
-- Idea mashup - explore the intersection of two or more seeminly unrelated thigns.
-Talks I've heard about: assembly language and pokemon, or javascript and oragami, or archaeology and version control.
-- Broad overviews - do a bunch of research into a domain so that your audience doesn't have to.
-I love these.
-I use them to keep up with industry trends.
-- A personal experience - share something you went through, because others might relate to it or might be going through it too
-- Historical narratives - explore a past event, or series of events, or a person's biography, uncover interesting and surprising details, and relate it all back to a general thesis
+- Present some problems, maybe some code examples, and step through them with your audience!

 ---
 class: middle